microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     pane with a gear icon on it that says **Project settings**.
 Click this button.

-2. Under the General tab, click 'Security'.
+2. Under the General tab, click 'Permissions'.

 3. This will expand the security groups for the project.
 There are many groups that do a few different things, but the three basic ones are: